brianglass/anastasis/files/canon_for_confession.md

 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">I have shamefully befouled my soul, Sovereign Lady, Mother of God, through numberless offences, wretch that I am.
 And, wholly in the grip of despair, as I am, where may I now go?</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Alas, I have defaced that which is according to GodÂ’s image by my proud disposition, wretch that I am!
+mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Alas, I have defaced that which is according to God’s image by my proud disposition, wretch that I am!
 And where now may I go?
 But hasten, O Virgin help me.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">There is altogether none born in this life among mortals who has done the lawless deeds of dire licentiousness as I, loving Lady; for I have befouled divine Baptism.</span>